Wednesday, May 8, 2024

 Thursday, May 2, 2024

-California's rural housing market, places where you can get a home for $150K
+Places where you can get a home for $150K in California are all rural, remote

 (c) Lisa R. Pruitt 2024 (February)